ChameleonCoder1/Quick-Barebones-Website-with-User-Auth-using-Express-Node-and-MongoDB/README.md

 npm install

-The command "npm install" will install express and all other node dependencies listed in package.json.
+The command “npm install” will install Express (web development framework) and all other node dependencies listed in package.json.
+Npm is the Node Package Manager, which handles installation of node packages.

 I've included explanatory comments before most chunks of code.